European Tour 2013: Broadcasts and recordings

 All shows were professionally filmed.
-On 1 December 2013 "Dans un autre monde", "Parler à mon père", and "Loved Me Back to Life" were broadcast on Herby.tv.
-These songs were filmed on 29 November 2013.
-Various excerpts from the concert of 5 December 2013 can be found on L'ete Indien.
-There are no current plans for a DVD release, most likely since the "Celine...Une Seule Fois" concert was released on DVD.
+On 1 December 2013, "Dans un autre monde", "Parler à mon père", and "Loved Me Back to Life" were shown on Herby.tv.
+These performances were recorded on 29 November 2013.
+Various excerpts from the 5 December 2013 concert were later included on L'ete Indien.
+There are no current plans for a DVD release, likely because the Céline... une seule fois concert was already issued on DVD.

-Céline... une seule fois was recorded professionally by Dion's recording company and was shown on Quebec pay-to-view channels from 10 August 2013.
-The concert was also broadcast on several European channels: RTS Deux in Switzerland on 24 December 2013, D8 in France on 25 December 2013 and La Une in Belgium on 31 December 2013.
+Céline... une seule fois was recorded professionally by Dion's recording company and was broadcast on Quebec pay‑to‑view channels from 10 August 2013.
+The concert was also shown on several European channels: RTS Deux in Switzerland on 24 December 2013, D8 in France on 25 December 2013, and La Une in Belgium on 31 December 2013.